spacetelescope/crds/documentation/certify_design.rst

 There are two forms of .tpn, one which constraints reference file properties (.tpn) and one which constraints rmap properties (_ld.tpn).
 The _ld.tpn files originally constrained the expanded CDBS database matching parameter values.
+While limiting the file structure to <instrument>_<type> combinations was simple, there was also an extreme penalty for redundantly specified checks of common constraints like PEDIGREE or USEAFTER.

 For JWST, additional broader classes of .tpn are also defined and all applicable forms are loaded for any given reference file::